 Below is a listing of the conditions treated by the Neuromedicine ICU.
 These include, but are not limited to:

 - Intracranial pressure monitoring (intraventricular catheter, Camino monitor) and cerebral perfusion pressure monitoring.

-- Continuous EEG monitoring for status epilepticus.
+- Continuous EEG monitoring

 - Intraventricular tPA in selected IVH cases.

 - Intraventricular medications (nicardipine, certain antibiotics) in selected cases.

 - Mechanical ventilation (Airway Pressure Release Ventilation [APRV], Bi-vent/Bi-Level, High-frequency Oscillatory Ventilation [HFOV], other traditional modes, non-invasive ventilation, and High Flow Humidified Oxygenation).